National People's Congress: China plans 'green transformation' of economy | DW | 04.03.2021

 The party sometimes uses the NPC to reveal major policy and personnel changes.

-The outlook for the economy and Hong Kong's future, among others, will be under discussion at the gathering that lasts 10 to 14 days.
+The outlook for the economy and Hong Kong's future, among others, will be under discussion at the gathering, which lasts 10 to 14 days.

 This year, the party is unlikely to set concrete growth targets for the Chinese economy, observers say.